esnchez/Ethernaut-local-setup/README.md

 ```
 3. You might want to import one of the private keys from ganache-cli to your Metamask wallet.
 4. Open a new terminal and let local network running on background.
-5. Compile contracts in the new terminal.
+5. Compile contracts (to local network) in the new terminal.
 ```
 yarn compile:contracts
 ```